EdmundsAPI/edmundsapi.github.com/widgets_and_apps/edmunds_at_a_glance_setup.md

 ---
 layout: page
-title : 'Edmunds at a Glance - An Edmunds API Widget'
+title : 'Edmunds at a Glance'
 title_parent: Widgets and apps header : Edmunds at a Glance
 ---